junyil/Blockchain_project/project2/README.md

 - ERC-721 Token Name = ShibaInuStar
 - ERC-721 Token Symbol = SBS
 - Rinkeby Network has been deprecated by Infura.
-- truffle-hdwallet-provider has been deprecated by Infura.
+- truffle-hdwallet-provider has been deprecated by Truffle.

 ## Task 1